-Most international tourists head to the Riviera Maya, the northern part of the Mexican state of Quintana Roo.
+Most international tourists going to Yucatan head to the Riviera Maya, the northern part of the Mexican state of Quintana Roo.
 The area has popular destinations like Cancun, Playa del Carmen and Tulum.
-We love all of these places and enjoy the millions of things to do when visiting them.
+We love these places and enjoy the millions of things to do when visiting them.
 But there is no denying that they've fallen victim to overtourism and overdevelopment.

-We miss Tulum the way it was 10 years ago (yes, we're one of those people), but since those days will never come back, we're looking south to the Grand Costa Maya for a small-town experience.
-Chetumal and Mahahual are worthy destinations, but in a recent conversation with several members of the Quintana Roo Tourism Board, one place kept coming up: Bacalar.
+We miss Tulum the way it was 10 years ago (yes, we're one of those people), but since those days will never come back, look south to the Grand Costa Maya for a small-town experience.
+Chetumal and Mahahual are worthy destinations, but in a recent conversation with several Quintana Roo Tourism Board members, one place kept coming up: Bacalar.

-They say for the best travel experiences, you should go where the locals go.
+They say for the best travel experience you should go where the locals go.
 According to the Quintana Roo Tourism Board, 74 percent of tourists in Bacalar are Mexican nationals.
-Only three percent are American.
-In this town with fewer than 42,000 people, you'll likely be sharing a hotel with Mexicans rather than other international tourists.
+Here, you'll hear Spanish more often than English — and that's reason enough to plan a trip.

-So what makes Bacalar so special?
-Like most of the Yucatan Peninsula, its unique culture is still strongly Mayan, with the language being widely spoken.
+What makes Bacalar so special?
+Like most of the Yucatan Peninsula, its culture is still strongly Maya, with the language being widely spoken.

 The Best Thing to Do in Bacalar: Lagoon of Seven Colors

-Also known as the Lagoon of Seven Colors, the Bacalar Lagoon, or Lake Bacalar, is the beating heart of the town.
-Not only does it provide water for the people and the animals that live here, but it also provides breathtaking vistas and seemingly endless possibilities for activities.
+Also known as the Lagoon of Seven Colors, the Bacalar Lagoon, or Lake Bacalar, is the town's beating heart.
+Not only does it provide water for the people and the animals that live here, but it also offers breathtaking vistas and endless possibilities for activities.

-The lagoon is about 31 miles long and is perfect for kayaking, paddle boarding, snorkeling and boating.
-Its crystal-clear waters change hue depending on depth, being powdery blue where it is shallow and deep ocean blue where it is deep.
-The color changes drastically in a few feet, so you'll be treated to one of the most splendid fluvial sceneries on the planet.
+Expanding about 31 miles, the lagoon is perfect for kayaking, paddle boarding, snorkeling and boating.
+Its crystal-clear waters drastically change hue depending on depth, being powdery blue in shallow places and dark blue where it is deep.
+You'll be treated to one of the most splendid fluvial environments on the planet.

-A particularly spectacular place to visit within the lagoon is the Rapids of Bacalar.
+The Rapids of Bacalar is a particularly spectacular place to visit within the lagoon.
 Here, you'll be able to float over living stromatolites, single-celled organisms that exist in very few places on Earth.
 (Fun fact: You can see fossilized stromatolites in Utah's Capitol Reef National Park.)

-Bird watchers should also make time to visit Bird Island, a small part of the lagoon where thousands of birds fly once the sun sets.
+Bird watchers should also visit Bird Island, a small part of the lagoon where thousands of birds fly once the sun sets.
 Even if you're not into birding, this is a phenomenon worth seeing with your own eyes.

 Bacalar’s Unique Cenotes

 In the northern part of the Yucatan Peninsula, cenotes are underground caves or sinkholes that often have small openings.
-You may have to go underground to swim in them or have to go down a precarious staircase to reach them.
+You usually have to go underground or down a precarious staircase to reach them.

 But cenotes in Bacalar are distinctive for their openness and impressive width.
-Some of these cenotes are so large that they resemble small lagoons of their own.
+Some of them are so large that they resemble small lagoons.

-Bacalar Lagoon has two popular cenotes that we highly recommend you visit: Cenote Cocalitos and Emerald Cenote.
+Bacalar Lagoon has two famous cenotes that we highly recommend you visit: Cenote Cocalitos and Emerald Cenote.
 The former is perfect for seeing stromatolites, and the latter provides a perfect contrast to the turquoise water of the lagoon.
-It is also a great spot for snorkeling and diving.
+It is also an excellent spot for snorkeling and diving.

 Other visit-worthy cenotes are Cenote Azul — one of the area's deepest — and Cenote Negro, or Black Cenote.
 This name refers to the very dark hue of its water.